germainelee/the-odin-project/3 - Rock Paper Scissors/README.md

 2. Rock beats Scissors
 3. Scissors beats Paper

+### Screen flow
+To make it feel more game-like, it would look something like this eventually.
+1. Powered-off game device (e.g. gameboy, tamagotchi, Rabbit R1)
+2. Click 'power' button to switch on the device
+3. When 'power' button has been clicked, it hides from view till end of game
+4. Game is visible and music starts playing

 ## Credits
 "Blippy Trance" Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License